This module consists of a mix of high-level, core, low-level and

 s, s’, n, n’, m, m’, T_re, T_im

-to the name of the output file; lambda
+to the name of the output file; lambda: the value of

 medium.